martincostello/blog/source/2023-10-13-upgrading-to-dotnet-8-part-5-preview-7-and-rc-1-2.md

 instead I figured I'd just catch-up with myself and summarise everything in this one blog post instead!

-Release Candidate 2 is also the last planned release before the final release of .NET 8 in November to conincide with [.NET Conf 2023][dotnet-conf], so this is going to be the penultimate post in this series.
+Release Candidate 2 is also the last planned release before the final release of .NET 8 in November to coincide with [.NET Conf 2023][dotnet-conf], so this is going to be the penultimate post in this series.

 READMORE

 ## Preview 7

-From upgrading the various projects I've been testing .NET 8 with, there were no new issues to report with preview 7 in August.
-There were, however, a few changes that I needed to make with the introduction of a number of new warnings and analyzers added to the .NET SDK and some of the new libraries.
+From upgrading the various projects I've been testing with .NET 8, there were no new issues to report with preview 7 in August.
+There were, however, a few changes that I needed to make with the introduction of a number of new warnings from analyzers added to the .NET SDK and some of the new libraries.

 ### More CA1849 Warnings